 Ensure You Have the Right Size

 Also important is to accurately measure both your band and cup and find the right style to complement your size and shape.
-It may be helpful to take new measurements each time you shop for bras as many factors affect size fluctuations (pregnancy and nursing, weight gain and loss, etc) and use the True&Co First Ever Fit Quiz to find your top three style recommendations.
+It may be helpful to take new measurements each time you shop for bras as many factors affect size fluctuations (pregnancy and nursing, weight gain and loss, etc).

 Adjust the Straps & Band